kno10/reversegeocode/README.md

 there is little detailed information, same for Western Australia.
 You are welcome to contribute data: just contribute administrative boundaries to [OpenStreetMap](http://www.openstreetmap.org/)!
-For example there is a project underway to
+For example there is a project to
-[add administrative boundaries for Portugal](http://wiki.openstreetmap.org/wiki/WikiProject_Portugal/Divis%C3%B5es_Administrativas/Lista_de_Divis%C3%B5es_Administrativas), exactly what is needed for this index.
-While I'm writing this, somebody is drawing the polygons, which will be included in the next build.
+[add administrative boundaries for Portugal](http://wiki.openstreetmap.org/wiki/WikiProject_Portugal/Divis%C3%B5es_Administrativas/Lista_de_Divis%C3%B5es_Administrativas), that already improved the data quality of this index for Portugal substantially.
 Isn't that great?

 ## TODO

-1. Include oceans
+1. Include ocean information
 2. Fallback to other data for e.g. Western Australia?
 3. Further reduce file size / coding (but not at the cost of speed)
-4. Sort entities by final frequency, to make best use of varint encoding
+4. Use a custom renderer (line-based with RLE to reduce memory?) instead of JavaFX

 ## Licensing

+The index ''query'' code is using the liberal BSD 2-clause license.

 The index ''construction'' code is AGPL-3 licensed (see [LICENSE](LICENSE)).
-I am aware this is a rather restrictive license, but I believe in Copyleft and the GPL.
+I am aware this is a rather restrictive license, but I believe in Copyleft and the GPL: because I shared my code with you, you should also re-share your improvements, please.

-The index ''query'' code is using the liberal BSD 2-clause license.

 The ''data'' is derived from OpenStreetmap, and thus under the [Open Data Commons Open Database License](http://www.openstreetmap.org/copyright)